-Thirty eight years later, with some of the original staff still here, Le Crocodile still remains in Vancouver as one of the city’s most acclaimed and visited restaurants.
+Thirty nine years later, with some of the original staff still here, Le Crocodile still remains in Vancouver as one of the city’s most acclaimed and visited restaurants.

 This understated, elegant restaurant has been host to some of the world’s most famous people such as: Jean Chrétien, Jack Nicholson, Steven Spielberg, Al Pacino and Cindy Crawford… to name a few.
 All business people alike will tell you that Le Crocodile is at the top of their list when you want to impress a client.
 You will never be disappointed and Michel’s culinary expertise will always make you look great.

 With everything else aside, Michel is most proud of one accomplishment—Family Loyalty.
 Over the past 38 years, Michel has cooked for and seen generation after generation of families pass through the doors of Le Crocodile and, most have made Le Crocodile part of their family.

 As a young apprentice in Strasbourg, France, under Chef Johnny Letzer of Zimmer, Michel and his fellow chefs were often taken to restaurants for first hand experience of the local dining scene.
 One momentous day, Chef Letzer took the entire brigade to Restaurant Au Crocodile.
 The chefs were served a meal, “like nothing they had ever seen or tasted before”.